neymarsabin/aws-dynamic-ip/README.md

 ## Usage

 Requirements for the gem:
-* Environment Variables
-  * AWS_REGION
+* set AWS_REGION environment variable to something if it's not 'us-west-2'
-  * aws secret access keys setup to environment variables
+* aws credentials setup
 * Assigned tags with key *role* and *env* in every ec2 instances

 Using the gem:
 	Wherever you need Ip's of running instances:

 	AwsDynamicIp.fetch_ips(env, role)